CluedIn-io/CluedIn.Documentation/docs/020-deployment/local/020-local-install-guide.md

     ![create-env.png](../../assets/images/local-install/create-env.png)

+    {:.important}
-    **Note:** Environment is used for having scripts that can start CluedIn of different versions.
+    Environment is used for having scripts that can start CluedIn of different versions.
 Docker does not support multiple CluedIn versions running in parallel.

 ## Start CluedIn